helloaditya04/ML_CSE-35_23053793/19. Understanding Your Data/README.md

-Data Quality and Ethical Considerations in Data Science
+<h2>Data Quality and Ethical Considerations in Data Science</h2>

-High-quality data is the cornerstone of any data science project.
-To extract actionable insights, it is essential to source the right data and perform thorough cleaning and preprocessing.
+<p>High-quality data is the cornerstone of any data science project.
+To extract actionable insights, it is essential to source the right data and perform thorough cleaning and preprocessing.</p>

-Understanding Your Data
+<h2>Understanding Your Data</h2>

-The foundational step in data analysis is understanding your data.
-This involves exploring its characteristics, identifying patterns, and examining relationships to uncover meaningful insights.
+<p>The foundational step in data analysis is understanding your data.
+This involves exploring its characteristics, identifying patterns, and examining relationships to uncover meaningful insights.</p>

-Ethical Considerations
+<h2>Ethical Considerations</h2>

-At the outset of a project, it is crucial to consider potential harms that your tools might cause.
-These can arise from:
+<p>At the outset of a project, it is crucial to consider potential harms that your tools might cause.
+These can arise from:</p>

-Designing solutions for only a narrow user group
+<ul><li>Designing solutions for only a narrow user group</li>

-Insufficient representation of sub-populations
+  <li>Insufficient representation of sub-populations</li>

-Biases introduced by human labelers favoring privileged groups
+  <li>Biases introduced by human labelers favoring privileged groups</li></ul>

-Bias in Machine Learning
+<h2>Bias in Machine Learning</h2>

-Machine learning models generalize patterns in the data, which means they can also replicate existing biases.
-Under-represented groups may provide fewer examples for the model to learn from, leading to reduced accuracy and fairness for those individuals.
+<p>Machine learning models generalize patterns in the data, which means they can also replicate existing biases.
+Under-represented groups may provide fewer examples for the model to learn from, leading to reduced accuracy and fairness for those individuals.</p>

-When deployed at scale, biased models can result in widespread negative impacts.
-Therefore, always evaluate risks carefully and implement strategies to mitigate bias and ensure fairness.
+<p>When deployed at scale, biased models can result in widespread negative impacts.
+Therefore, always evaluate risks carefully and implement strategies to mitigate bias and ensure fairness.</p>